A brand new choir for residents of the Eastfield area.

-Supported by McCain Foods and local resident's group EAST, Eastfield Choir will meet via Zoom on Mondays from 11:30am to 12:30pm for five weeks from 13 July.
+Supported by McCain Foods and local resident's group EAST, Eastfield Choir will meet via Zoom on Mondays, 6pm - 7pm for five weeks from 13 July.

 They will work on a song chosen by Eastfield residents from a list of suggestions which will be posted on the Eastfield Past and Present Facebook page during the week commencing 29 July.

 Helpful guide music tracks and videos will be sent to choir members and they will work towards a film of the song they’ve chosen.

 Choir members will be able to access the videos on private Facebook groups which they will be invited to join at the start of the project.

 The new choir will be led by Musical Director Mark Gordon, who has been a prominent face on the Scarborough music scene for over 30 years, performing regularly with many popular local bands and acting as musical director for several theatre shows.
 Mark is also a music teacher in local schools and runs youth orchestras, jazz bands, rock workshops and choirs, as well as being a private piano teacher.

 So if you're an Eastfield resident who loves to sing, then what are you waiting for?
 Join today for FREE!